markodayan/research.2077.xyz/src/content/blog/understanding-blockchain-governance.md

 And that's the most important understanding I want you to leave with today.
 In blockchain governance, informal governance is real and it's the most impactful form of governance.
 The good news is that it also has a lower barrier to entry and if done intentionally, you can make an impact.

+## How you can participate in governance
 There is no formal guidebook and each chain/community has its nuances but in general, the most efficient way to participate in governance is to play politics, signal your preferences and coordinate with other like-minded stakeholders to impress your views on everyone else.
 That could be via Twitter, In-person meetups, articles encouraging participation in governance, anything!
 But in general, it boils down to three major things:

 While that would be a great place to stop, I want to help you build a mental framework for thinking about governance.

+## Elements of blockchain governance
+1. Vision/Ethos:
+The social, cultural, or political values shared by the blockchain stakeholders form the ethos of a blockchain.
+The finer details are different for every blockchain but in general, most blockchains want to create immortal, decentralized, permissionless, and censorship-resistant, global computing platforms.
+All acts of governance affect the vision.
+They either serve to move towards it or redefine it.

+2. Proposals:
+Proposals are ideas/courses of action that interact with the vision.
+A proposal either seeks to move the blockchain closer to it’s vision or redefine that vision.
+Proposals can be direct i.e. full formal documents, and sometimes they can be subtle.
+“ETH is not ultrasound money” is an example of a silent proposal that’s gaining steam.

+3. Stakeholders:
+All blockchains have six classes of stakeholders:

 * Core Devs: They're just the developers that develop and maintain an actively used client; they have very little power over the actual chain; think the developers of geth.